hyperledger/fabric/docs/source/deploypeer/peerplan.md

 ## Generate peer identities and Membership Service Providers (MSPs)

-Before proceeding with this topic, you should have reviewed the process for a [Deploying a Certificate Authority (CA)](https://hyperledger-fabric-ca.readthedocs.io/en/latest/deployguide/ca-deploy-topology.html) for your organization in order to generate the identities and MSPs for the admins and peers in your organization.
+Before proceeding with this topic, you should have reviewed the process for [Deploying a Certificate Authority (CA)](https://hyperledger-fabric-ca.readthedocs.io/en/latest/deployguide/ca-deploy-topology.html) for your organization in order to generate the identities and MSPs for the admins and peers in your organization.
 To learn how to use a CA to create these identities, check out [Registering and enrolling identities with a CA](https://hyperledger-fabric-ca.readthedocs.io/en/latest/deployguide/use_CA.html)

 **Note that the “cryptogen” tool should never be used to generate any identities in a production scenario**.